Want to be a proofreader? Wondering about proofreading training? Are you a possible client wondering about my professional qualifications?

 - Astrid deRidder – Head of Global Custom Publishing at Macmillan Education [international/ELT focus].
 Very entertaining and knowledgeable about making educational textbooks relevant to international and particular cultures.

-Anyway, back to Education.
 As someone who has used textbooks in the Primary classroom for decades, I find the development of e-learning materials most interesting.
 For at least the last 10 years, starting with the installation of interactive whiteboards and projectors, and each teacher being given a laptop, the developing complexity of technology has been exciting.
-Coupled with the changing National Curriculums from the government of the day has led to startling, but inevitable changes in the way teaching and learning happens in the classroom.
+Coupled with the changing of the National Curriculums from the government of the day has led to startling changes in the way teaching and learning happens in the classroom.

 The arrival in schools of banks of iPads added a new layer of excitement when used as a resource in subjects like ICT (Information and Communication Technology).
 Though now I think it’s just called Computing (Primary Curriculum 2018).
 The devices made Guided Reading group sessions very popular, using the Pearson scheme called Bug Club.

 My favourite new technology is augmented reality, e.g. pictures in books being brought to life by an app.
 I think.
 I first saw this in practice in an EYFS (Reception) class of 4-5 year olds.
 It really got their attention!

 Mentoring and being mentored

 I have been fortunate that I have been able to invest in my ongoing Continuing Professional Development (CPD) with the SfEP over the last three years.
 What’s the expression?
 Speculate to accumulate.

 My hope is to save enough over the next few months to take part in the mentoring scheme as a mentee.
 Plus attend the SfEP 2019 Conference.
 Booking is nearly open!
 We’ll all be asking questions.
 How about a blog about my last two conferences?
 Alright, if you insist.